erpnext/foundation/foundation/www/docs/user/manual/en/stock/articles/track-items-using-barcode.md

 <img alt="Material Transfer" class="screenshot" src="/docs/assets/img/articles/barcode-item-master.png">

 Once barcode field is updated in item master, items can be fetched using barcode.
-This feature will be availble in Delivery Note, Sales Invoice and Purchase Receipt transactions only.
+This feature will be available in Delivery Note, Sales Invoice and Purchase Receipt transactions only.

 <img alt="Material Transfer" class="screenshot" src="/docs/assets/img/articles/barcode-item-selection.gif">